What Can You Use as Lube? 3 Safe Options, Plus 8 Things You Should Never Use

 “Mineral and suntan oils have not been specifically designed as lubricants, and your body may actually absorb them,” says Powell.
 “The problem with that is they can make genital tissues more dry (the opposite of the intended effect), which means you’re more likely to tear."
 Plus, research published in the journal Contraception found that latex condoms exposed to mineral oil caused a 90% decrease in the strength of the condoms after just 60 seconds.

 “Crisco was a common choice for the gay community for many years because you could freeze it and then let the body melt it,” says Powell.
 But since this cooking staple is oil-based, it interferes with the effectiveness of latex condoms, not to mention can irritate your lady parts.

-It contains casein proteins from the milk—which is great for after a workout, but which can also become rancid pretty quickly, says Powell.
+It contains casein proteins from the milk—which can become rancid pretty quickly, says Powell.
 Experimentation in the bedroom is a lot of fun, yet as a general rule, you want to keep rotting animal proteins away from your genitals.